mike-yuhang-wu/mike-yuhang-wu.github.io/essays/artificial-intelligence-in-education.md

 ### Documenting code

-Honestly, if I remember correctly, the most documentation of codes I did in ICS 314 was writing comments for some of the code in my final project.
+Honestly, the most documentation I did in ICS 314 was writing comments for parts of the final project.
+For example:

 ```
 /**